DynamicDevices/bee-monitor/README.md

 The software is based upon the Balena Docker framework which gives us containerisation and remote access to the Raspberry Pi for updates and configuration

+The hardware and sensors we've used are all documented [here](https://docs.google.com/spreadsheets/d/1hY-etsIJNC_ZLlRN6wujNqhEhVUt7ppHE7utuugSbvE/edit?usp=sharing)

 We have two containers configured at this time both are based on an Alpine Linux image which is built seperately with dependencies needed (e.g. accelerated FFMPEG).

 # Base container image